 A bank’s marketing and large-print promises may seem perfect at first blush, but it’s imperative to read the terms and conditions.
 Look for things like expiration dates for any introductory APRs and the rate moving forward, monthly account maintenance fees or out-of-network ATM charges, and whether the bank is FDIC-insured.
 (Make sure it is.)
 More often than not, banks can leave the less-desirable components of their account structures out of their marketing materials.

-With SoFi Money®, you get the best of both worlds: 21st century cash management and old-fashioned, human-to-human customer support.
+With SoFi Checking and Savings®, you get the best of both worlds: 21st century cash management and old-fashioned, human-to-human customer support.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member

 FINRA / SIPC .
 SoFi Securities LLC is an affiliate of SoFi Bank, N.A.
 SoFi Money Debit Card issued by The Bancorp Bank.

 SoFi has partnered with Allpoint to provide consumers with ATM access at any of the 55,000+ ATMs within the Allpoint network.
 Consumers will not be charged a fee when using an in-network ATM, however, third party fees incurred when using out-of-network ATMs are not subject to reimbursement.
 SoFi’s ATM policies are subject to change at our discretion at any time.